In partnership with

 Day 2: Underground Naples, Piazza Plebiscito, Royal Palace and Castel dell'Ovo

-After finishing your visit to this fascinating place, head towards Piazza del Plebiscito, one of the most beautiful squares in Naples and among the largest in Italy, where you can admire the extraordinary Basilica of San Francesco da Paola and find out the elegance and the power of the ancient Royal Palace, an iconic place representing the rich and noble history of the city of the sun.
+In the afternoon head towards Piazza del Plebiscito, one of the most beautiful squares in Naples and among the largest in Italy, where you can admire the extraordinary Basilica of San Francesco da Paola and find out the elegance and the power of the ancient Royal Palace, an iconic place representing the rich and noble history of Naples.

 If you like castles, not far from Piazza Plebiscito, don't miss the majestic Maschio Angioino.
 At sunset, we recommend taking a nice walk around the city's picturesque seafront and visiting the wonderful Castel dell'Ovo, an ancient castle with a spectacular view of the sea and Mount Vesuvius, rich in legends and fascinating stories.

-You can spend the rest of the evening walking around the city center, the perfect time and place to experience Naples bite by bite enjoying its incredible street food!
+You can spend the rest of the evening walking around the city centre, the perfect time and place to experience Naples bite by bite enjoying its incredible street food!

 Day 2 stops: